johnnyiller/johnnyiller.github.io/_posts/2014-12-3-the-importance-of-upsert.markdown

 categories: api architecture design
 ---

 I've had the good fortune of being able to work with a few NoSql databases lately.
-One feature that they all share in common is that they provide a really each way to perform an upsert.
+One feature that they all share in common is that they each provide a really easy way to perform an upsert.
 An upsert is where you insert a new entry or record is one has not been create else if one has been created you simply update what's already there with the new values.
 This is a nice clever trick to remove logic from the application and save some code in the process.
 Using mongo db, you code might look like the following, without upsert.

 {% highlight ruby %}